-Last updated on July 1st, 2020 at 02:54 pm
+Last updated on November 11th, 2022 at 10:45 pm

-As a parent, you probably don’t need me to tell you that kids are expensive–from clothing and shoes to paying for their hobbies, getting them from point A to point B and keeping them well-fed and healthy!
+As a parent, you probably don’t need me to tell you that kids are expensive–from clothing and shoes to paying for their hobbies, getting them from point A to point B, and keeping them well-fed and healthy!

 Try to set limits for the number of toys your children have.
-Do regular audits to see what there is and rotate the toys they play with every couple of weeks.
+Do regular audits to see what there is, and rotate the toys they play with every couple of weeks.
 That way it feels like they have new toys all the time!

-Look for quality not price
+Look at quality, not just price

-Cheap plastic toys might seem like a bargain, but they don’t last long and will only break!
+Cheap plastic toys might seem like a bargain, but they don’t last long and will likely break in a short time.
 Opting for quality wooden toys is a good place to start, as they’re well made and robust so they can handle anything your children throw at them!

 Bonus tip: Wooden toys are easy to clean and are great to pass down to your younger children too!

-Don’t be afraid of second hand
+Don’t be afraid to buy second hand

 Toddlers and pre-schoolers grow out of toys very quickly which means there are plenty of toys in that age range that are hardly used and available to buy at a discounted price.
-Check out Facebook, eBay and other online selling sites.
+Check out Facebook, eBay, and other online selling sites.